 Search for products by name or item number

-Treat horse hair jewelry as you would your own hair only it rarely needs cleaned but when it does, use a mild pH balanced shampoo.
+Treat horse hair jewelry, as you would your own hair, only because it rarely needs cleaned, but when it does, use a mild pH balanced shampoo.

 NEVER use a bar, dish soap or baking soda.
-Bar soap will leave a skum, and if mixed with hard water, is very hard to rinse out.
+Bar soap will leave a scum, and if mixed with hard water it is very hard to rinse out.
 Dish soap and baking soda are highly alkaline.
 Both will leave hair dry and brittle.
 Alkaline promotes lather and foaming, looks good, but quite hard on the hair.
 PH balanced shampoo doesn't strip hair of natural chemicals and locks in moisture leaving the hair soft and smooth.

 Prepare bowl with warm water and add a small quantity of liquid shampoo.
 Swish the jewelry around the solution.
 Gently brush with an old toothbrush in the direction of the hair.
 Rinse the jewelry under warm running water.
 Discard the soapy water.